bitprj/devrel/.github/ISSUE_TEMPLATE/content-development-proposal.md

     - Create a pull request to merge into the #{{insert-blog-title}} branch on bitprj/devrel

-    - Assign your PM to the pull request
+    - Assign your Technical QA expert and PM to the pull request
 </details>

 ### :pushpin: Step 4: Written Deliverables
+> :fire: DO NOT MERGE TO MASTER YET
 - [ ] Submit Written Deliverables

 <details><summary><b>How to: Submit Written Deliverables</b></summary>